EVERYTHING YOU NEED TO KNOW ABOUT NRAS

-Firstly, if Labour get in at the Federal election in May 2019, they have tabled existing proposals of possibly extending existing NRAS agreements.
+Before going any further, if Labour get in at the Federal election anticipated to most likely be 18 May 2019, they have tabled existing proposals of possibly extending existing NRAS agreements.

-PLUS you may well have seen in the press, one of their key policies is to deliver another iteration of NRAS for a 15 year period subsidy.
+PLUS you may well have seen in the press recently, one of Labour's key policies is to deliver another iteration of NRAS for a 15 year period subsidy.
 (The current one was for 10 years)

 So what is The National Rental Affordability Scheme